octostack/octostack/README.md

 - **Feature Branches:** Create separate branches for each feature or task.
 - **Pull Requests:** Use pull requests to review and merge changes into the main branch.
-- **Branching Strategies:** Implement branching strategies like GitFlow or Trunk-Based Development to manage the workflow.
+- **Branching Strategies:** Implement branching strategies like GitHub Flow, GitFlow or Trunk-Based Development to manage the workflow.

 ## Best Practices